mbjarland/lein-git-version/README.md

 ## License

-Copyright © 2017 Reid McKenzie
+Copyright © 2017 Reid "arrdem" McKenzie

 Derived from lein-git-version © 2016 Colin Steele

+Derived from lein-git-version © 2011 Michał Marczyk

 Distributed under the Eclipse Public License, the same as Clojure.